Nishant-Joshi-Bose/Product-Docker/scripts/KEY_CONFIG_GENERATOR.md

 ## Action

-The "Action" must be of type KEY_EVENT (see KeyEvents.h).
+The "Action" must be of type KEY_ACTION (see KeyActions.h).
 Generate the "raw" configuration file with the following command:

 ## Origin